You Have an App Idea. Now What?

 Fewer taps is better.
 Always.

-iOS or Android?
-Both?
+If you have landed on native, the next question is iOS or Android.
+Or both?
 The answer for most people: start with iOS.

 Why? iPhone users pay more for apps.
 The App Store has stricter quality standards, which forces you to build something good.
 And it's cheaper to start with one platform than two.